-I was disappointed that F1 2018 didn't have native VR support, especially considering how well it worked in Dirt Rally.
-Given how well VorpX works for some other Codemasters titles, I was not surprised that F1 2018 worked much the same.
-Especially if you have a wheel and pedal set, there is nothing as immersive as playing a racing game in VR.
+I wasn't surprised that F1 2019 didn't have native VR support, since F1 2018 didn't either, but I was disappointed nonetheless.
+Also not surprising, though, is that it works very well in VR using VorpX.
+In fact, it works even better than F1 2018 did.
+Especially if you have a wheel and pedal set, there is nothing quite as immersive as playing a racing game in VR.

 What You Will Need

 VorpX is the program that can make a traditional 2D game render in stereoscopic 3D in a VR headset.
 F1 2019 is fully supported by VorpX, so you don't need to do anything to make it work.
 I know VorpX has a mixed reputation, but if you are interested at all in playing older games in VR, it's an incredible tool.
 You can read my overall thoughts on the program here.